9 Clouds Automotive Marketing Blog

 Create a moonshot for your business or community.
 This is the audacious idea that inspires action and seems just a little bit crazy (like landing on the moon sounded in 1960).

 In my hometown of Brookings, we proclaimed ourselves the Creative Capital of the North.
 This is Brookings mind you, not Brooklyn!
 We decided that our community would be the creative hub of North Dakota, South Dakota, and Minnesota.
 This moonshot is inclusive because creativity could include innovation in manufacturing, art, music, etc. We set a goal for our community that inspires residents to take action in whatever way they think is best.

 At 9 Clouds, we aim to inspire communities to connect and thrive in the digital age through our content and aim to change the way automotive dealers market and sell through our services.
-We don’t just want customers, we want to see change in our world and the market of our clients.
-This moonshot doesn’t specify how we get there, so it challenges our team and clients to think forward about what is possible and what could be done that no one else is considering.
+We don't just want customers, we want to see a change in our world and the market of our clients.
+This moonshot doesn't specify how we get there, so it challenges our team and clients to think forward about what is possible and what could be done that no one else is considering.
 This push towards innovation means creativity and new ideas are welcomed and necessary at our company.

 Find Your Northern Lights